After reviewing ExpressVPN, we found that it’s one of the best VPNs for torrenting.

 That’s why ExpressVPN’s ultra-secure encryption is so great for torrenting.
 It will keep your activity completely hidden from onlookers so that you can torrent anonymously.

-Kill Switch: ExpressVPN uses a kill switch, known as Network Lock, that automatically blocks all internet traffic if the VPN connection is lost.
+- Kill Switch: ExpressVPN uses a kill switch, known as ‘Network Lock’, that automatically blocks all internet traffic if the VPN connection is lost.
 This is an essential tool for torrenting as it prevents your IP address from being leaked if there is an issue with the VPN.

-VPN Split Tunneling: This feature lets you control which traffic you route through the VPN server and which you don’t.
+- VPN Split Tunneling: This feature lets you control which traffic you route through the VPN server and which you don’t.
 This is great for protecting your privacy when torrenting while still keeping access to local network devices open.

-Leak Protection: If your VPN is leaking IP or DNS information, then it is useless for torrenting.
+- Leak Protection: If your VPN is leaking IP or DNS information, then it is useless for torrenting.
 ExpressVPN protects your privacy by keeping your DNS queries obscured even in situations where they might otherwise leak.
 This prevents eavesdroppers from seeing which websites you’re visiting.

-You can control security options from ExpressVPN’s advanced settings menu
+You can control security options from ExpressVPN’s advanced settings menu.

-Is ExpressVPN fast enough for torrenting?
+Is ExpressVPN Fast Enough for Torrenting?

 You need fast connection speeds to download torrents effectively and ExpressVPN is one of the fastest VPN services we’ve tested.

-All VPNs reduce performance to some degree because data has a longer round-trip to complete when it’s being routed through a remote server.
+All VPNs reduce speed to some degree, because data is encrypted and it has a longer round-trip to complete, being routed through a remote server.

-However, with the right VPN provider, the difference is mostly unnoticeable.
-We found that ExpressVPN has an average speed reduction of only 11% when connecting to a local server.
+However, with the right VPN service, the speed loss is mostly unnoticeable.
+We found that ExpressVPN has an average speed reduction of only 3% when connecting to a local server.

 Does ExpressVPN Support Port Forwarding?

-The only major issue we found was that ExpressVPN does not support port forwarding.
+The only major issue we found was that ExpressVPN does not support VPN port forwarding.
 That means uploading, or ‘seeding’, torrent files is extremely slow.

-How privacy-friendly is ExpressVPN?
+How Privacy-Friendly Is ExpressVPN?

 The main reason for torrenting with a VPN is to protect your privacy and anonymity from third parties such as ISPs and copyright trolls.

-ExpressVPN makes it perfectly clear what information it does and does not log
+ExpressVPN makes it perfectly clear what information it does and does not log.

 Fortunately, ExpressVPN has a strict no-logging policy.
 It doesn’t retain any records of which websites you visit or which torrents you download.
 It also keeps your DNS queries safe with leak protection.
-The only information ExpressVPN records is:

-The date you connect to the VPN
+- The date you connect to the VPN

-The location of the server you connect to
+- The location of the server you connect to

 - The total amount of data that gets transferred in the session

 None of this information is personally identifiable.
 It’s only collected to provide technical support and troubleshoot any issues across the network.

 In 2018 and 2019, both PwC and Cure53 tested the VPN service and confirmed that its logging claims were trustworthy.

 ExpressVPN is also based in the British Virgin Islands, which is known globally for being a privacy haven.
 It is far away from international surveillance operations such as the Five Eyes intelligence-sharing alliance and the country doesn’t enforce any data-retention laws.
 This means ExpressVPN isn’t legally required to retain an archive of its users’ information.